Force over Distance: Chapter 41

 “No,” Riley said softly.
 “I’m an observer.”

-Scott looked at Young.
-“Chloe’s told me—they left things in her mind.
+Scott looked to Young.
+“Chloe told me—they left things in her mind.
 They.
 She didn’t always know what was real, after they’d—after—”

 Young squeezed Scott’s shoulder.
 “He’s not with them.
 He’s some kind of suped-up Ancient.
-Comes from the people who built the Obelisk Worlds, I guess.”
+Comes from the people who built the Obelisk Worlds.”

 “Nice to meet you too,” Riley said, with his sad-edged smile.

-//You’re fair fuckin’ polite for someone in the midst of a cross-reality cull,// Young hissed, hooking a hand over his shoulder and rubbing the base of his neck.
-He was having pretty good luck ignoring the pain in his shredded forearms, the way the blood coated his wrists and hands.
+//You’re pretty fuckin’ polite for someone in the midst of a cross-reality cull,// Young hissed, hooking a hand over his shoulder and rubbing the base of his neck.
+He was having pretty good luck ignoring the pain in his shredded forearms.

 //You seem to have developed some interesting personality traits in the past half hour,// Riley said mildly.